Kirk-Wang/Cloud-Native/README.md

 * The options can be passed directly to the program that we run...
 ...or to a wrapper script that will use them to e.g. generate a config file

+### Command-line arguments, pros の cons
+* Works great when options are passed directly to the running program (otherwise, a wrapper script can work around the issue)
+* Works great when there aren't too many parameters (to avoid a 20-lines `args` array)
+*